peteroupc/peteroupc.github.io/bernsupp.md

 2. Flip the input coin _n_ times, and let _j_ be the number of times the coin returned 1 this way.
 3. With probability _f_(_j_/_n_), return 1.
 Otherwise, return 0.

-We can proceed similarly with other methods that bound the Bernstein-form polynomial approximation error, if they apply to the function _f_ that we seek to approximate.
+We can proceed similarly with other methods that give an upper bound on the Bernstein-form polynomial approximation error, if they apply to the function _f_ that we seek to approximate.

 <a id=Achievable_Simulation_Rates></a>
 ## Achievable Simulation Rates